Overview

 You can check the status of

-objectkubectl get mysqluser NAME MYSQLUSER SECRET PHASE REASON sample-user true true Ready Both secret and mysql user are successfully created.
+MySQLUserobjectkubectl get mysqluser NAME MYSQLUSER SECRET PHASE REASON sample-user true true Ready Both secret and mysql user are successfully created. -

 You can also confirm the Secret for the new MySQL user is created.